-The effect of this cost replacement analysis is that the retail price of a gallon of 2% milk will increase by \$0.011 from the current retail price in Area 4.
-The majority of this increase is attributable to the increase in the processing costs per point from Year 2020 to Year 2021.p
+The effect of this cost replacement analysis is that the retail price of a gallon of 2% milk will increase by \$0.23 from the current retail price in Area 5.
+The majority of this increase is attributable to the increase in losses on sales of bulk milk and cream from Year 2020 to Year 2021.